nihal-sahu/arduino-security-system/README.md

     chmod +x sensor_read.py
     python3 sensor_read.py

 ## Step 4.
-Stay safe friends and make sure no one is going into your stuff!
+Stay safe friends, and make sure no one is going into your stuff!